nowhere-in-space/proxmox-migrator/README.md

 ## License

-This project use Apache-2.0 license.
+This project use MIT License.

-## Support

-If you have questions or issues, contact the development team.